jphermans/Px2Connect_browser_extension/README.md

 1. Click the extension icon in your browser toolbar
 2. Choose between:
    - Default IP (169.254.1.1)
-   - Custom IP or hostname
+   - Your configured custom IP addresses or hostnames

 ### Configuration
 1. Right-click the extension icon